MIMBCD-UI/prototype-breast-screening/README.md

 <img src="assets/banner.png"/>

 [MIMBCD-UI](https://mimbcd-ui.github.io/) is a Research Project that deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
-These deep networks will incorporate information from several different modes by a User Interface (UI) implemented using the [Cornerstone Library](https://github.com/chafey/cornerstone).
-The [Cornerstone](https://github.com/chafey/cornerstone) is an Open Source Project with a goal to deliver a complete web based medical imaging platform.
+These deep networks will incorporate information from several different modes by a User Interface (UI) implemented based on our [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository.
+The [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository is an Open Source Project with a goal to deliver an example of web based medical imaging platform.

 ## Instructions

-First of all, you will need [NodeJS](https://github.com/MIMBCD-UI/prototype-cornerstone) installed locally on your machine.
+First of all, you will need [NodeJS](https://nodejs.org/) installed locally on your machine.
 This project needs both [`npm`](https://www.npmjs.com/) and [`http-server`](https://github.com/indexzero/http-server) dependencies to install and run the core project.
 If you do not have those installed please follow the [`INSTALL`](src/INSTALL.md) instructions.

 ### Clone